CHendrick00/sp-nnlc-docker/README.md

 3. After processing steps 1 and 2 have completed, you will be presented with a prompt before proceeding with model generation.
 Before continuing, it's a good idea to view the generated graphs to determine if enough data points are present and all speeds and lateral acceleration bands are well-represented.
     - `plots_torque/*.png`
     - `$VEHICLE lat_accel_vs_torque.png`
-4. During the model generation step, make sure you see the expected device being used in the output:
+4. During the model generation step, make sure you see the expected device being used in the output: `using device: gpu`
-`using device: cpu` or `using device: gpu`
+    - If you see `using device: cpu`, abort the training as the resulting model will not work correctly.
+A check is in place to prevent this in most situations, however all edge cases may not be tested.
 5. After model generation completes, review the following outputs:
     - `VEHICLE_NAME_torque_adjusted_eps.json` - NNLC model file
     - `VEHICLE_NAME_torque_adjusted_eps/*.png`